HDD vs SSD: Which is best for gaming?

 What’s an HDD?

-For many decades, the hard drive has been the primary form of storage for desktop and laptop PCs.
-Even today, hard drives push the highest storage capacities at the lowest prices, enabling relatively cheap prices for drives of 2 or more Terabytes of data.
+For many decades, the hard drive has been the primary form of storage for desktop and laptop computers.
+Even today, hard drives still offer the highest GB/$ performance, making the entire HDD or SSD decision that much harder.
+Well, for some anyway.

-We have tested 12 HDDS and SSD and in the HDD category, the Seagate Barracuda (3TB) is our personal favorite.
+Our dedicated team of PC enthusiasts have tested a tonne of HDD's and SSD's over the years.
+In the HDD category, the Seagate Barracuda (3TB) is our personal favorite.

 Seagate Barracuda (3TB)